syedg1/TextbookExchange/README.md

 # Textbook Exchange
 This project is hosted at: https://mcmaster-textbookexchange.herokuapp.com/

+**_Important_**: Heroku sites go to sleep if they do not receive traffic, which may cause the request to timeout.
+If this occurs, please try loading the URL in a new tab.

 This is a responsive web app that contains the following features:
 - Catalog
 - Sell Textbook